Code Llama is a family of open-source large language models (LLMs) for code by Meta AI that includes three type of models.

 But with Code Llama and thanks to the long context fine-tuning, the context length is increase to 100k!
 So now we can feed the model with a full code repository and get repository level reasoning.

-In this step, the model is actually fine-tuned with 16k length sequences and not 100k, but it extrapolates well for sequences up to 100k tokens.
+In this step, we fine-tune the model with 16k length sequences, not 100k.
+However, it extrapolates well for sequences up to 100k tokens.
 To show this we can look at the following chart from the paper, where we see the perplexity of the models on the y axis, and the context length on the x axis.
 The dotted line marks the context length in fine-tuning which is 16k, and afterwards we see the perplexity keeps going down up to 100k tokens and then starts to go up.

 Another interesting observation for long contexts is that a recent paper titled “Lost in the Middle: How Language Models Use Long Contexts” shows that it is harder for language models to reason based on information in the middle of the context comparing to information in the beginning or in the end of the context.